barbaraalozada/wdio-mocha/README.md

 ## 👨‍💻 About This Project

-This framework showcases professional software quality engineering practices, including:
+This project demonstrates my test automation skills and approach to building maintainable test suites.
+It includes:

-- Modern test automation architecture
+- Hands-on implementation of test cases
-- Industry-standard tools and patterns
+- Application of design patterns (POM)
-- Clean, maintainable code
+- Use of modern JavaScript tooling
-- Comprehensive reporting and debugging capabilities
+- Test reporting setup

+The project base was generated with Claude Code, allowing me to focus on building tests and applying best practices rather than boilerplate setup.

 **Technologies**: JavaScript • WebDriverIO • Mocha • Allure

 ---

-## 📝 License
+## 📝 Note

-This project is created as a portfolio demonstration of automation testing capabilities.
+This is a portfolio/demonstration project created to showcase test automation capabilities.
+It is not intended as a production framework or reference implementation.